Paul Scherrer Institute

 The Paul Scherrer Institute (PSI) is a multi-disciplinary research institute for natural and engineering sciences in Switzerland.
 It is located in the Canton of Aargau in the municipalities Villigen and Würenlingen on either side of the River Aare, and covers an area over 35 hectares in size.
-Like ETH Zurich and EPFL, PSI belongs to the Swiss Federal Institutes of Technology Domain of the Swiss Confederation.
-The PSI employs around 2,100 people.
+Like ETH Zurich and EPFL, PSI belongs to the ETH Domain of the Swiss Confederation.
+PSI employs around 3000 people.
 It conducts basic and applied research in the fields of matter and materials, human health, and energy and the environment.
 About 37% of PSI's research activities focus on material sciences, 24% on life sciences, 19% on general energy, 11% on nuclear energy and safety, and 9% on particle physics.

 PSI develops, builds and operates large and complex research facilities and makes them available to the national and international scientific communities.
 In 2017, for example, more than 2,500 researchers from 60 different countries came to PSI to take advantage of the concentration of large-scale research facilities in the same location, which is unique worldwide.
 About 1,900 experiments are conducted each year at the approximately 40 measuring stations in these facilities.

 In recent years, the institute has been one of the largest recipients of money from the Swiss lottery fund.